I created a blog that encourages readers to think deeply about the mass extinction underway and the role of biodiversity in our world.

 Who created this blog?

-They are often accused of spreading apocalyptic messages of impending doom and immanent threats to health and safety.
+They are often accused of spreading doomsday messages.
 In other words, they try everything to get the general population to care about the environment.

 Some people ridicule or dismiss the environmentalists’ “exaggerated” claims.
-This adds insult to injury, since climate science actually does promise real consequences.
+This adds insult to injury, since environmentalists know they are right.
 Please, don’t shoot the messenger.

 So I admit, I care.

 I wanted to know more!
-I turned to reading and research to contemplate the historical, political, corporate and social angles of environmental problems (reading list coming soon).
-I’m not a scientist nor have I majored in biology.
-Instead, I have a Master’s degree in English Literature, which hopefully explains my lust for reading and cultural criticism.
+I turned to reading and research to contemplate the historical, political, corporate and social angles of environmental problems.
+I’m not a scientist, nor have I majored in biology.
+Instead, I have a Master’s degree in English Literature.
 I learned that becoming an environmentalist is fraught with contradictions and dilemmas, which should not dissuade us.
 We can split hairs all day, but the clock is ticking (and Donald Trump became president).

 I chose to focus on biodiversity as a means to redirect our energy from the problems to the solutions: rebuilding habitats, understanding other living species and our related interdependence, and acknowledging these species’ (assumed) voice in the struggle to protect our natural resources.